integrativesoft/lara/README.md

 Here you need to choose a tool to load your locally-hosted website inside a desktop window.
 Some options available:
 - Creating an electron app using [electron-cgi](https://github.com/ruidfigueiredo/electron-cgi) (recommended).
 This seems to be the most resilient way to run a web desktop app.
 It comes at the cost of having to distribute electron with nodejs.
 - Using [Chromely](https://github.com/chromelyapps/Chromely).
 Currently supports Windows and Linux.
-Some platform-specific troubleshooting is required.
 Their Windows version based on CefSharp works very well.

 ## How does Lara work?